#8 The GLEe Model

 The exercise also helps product leaders avoid the “one and done” phenomenon articulated by Jeff Kagan, a financial analyst who reflects on Yahoo!’s demise:

 The GLEe model encourages teams to ask, “What’s next?” and forces long-term thinking.
 To invent the future, you must be optimistic, and long-term thinking enables an “anything is possible” attitude.
-By long-term, I mean 3–5 years, and in this timeframe, most things are possible.
-But the GLEe model goes far beyond this to encourage product leaders to think 10–15 years ahead.
+By long-term, I mean 3–5 years, and most things are possible in this timeframe.
+However, the GLEe model goes far beyond this to encourage product leaders to think 10–15 years ahead.

-Below is an articulation of the Netflix product vision, as described in 2005.
-(To understand why I call it the GLEe model, look carefully at the first letter of each word.)
+Below is an articulation of Netflix's product vision, as described in 2005.
+(Look carefully at the first letter of each word to understand why I call it the GLEe model.)

 Netflix Product Vision